 Each of us has a voice.
 And it is our responsibility to use that voice.

 Yet, the majority of us live in fear of speaking up.
-How many times have you silenced your brilliant ideas or burning questions because you were afraid of being judged?
+How many times have you kept your brilliant ideas or burning questions to yourself because you were afraid of being judged?

-But your voice makes a difference – and you don’t have to wait to get on a stage to use your voice.
+But your voice makes a difference —and you don’t have to wait to get on a stage to use it.

-But how do you use your voice to permeate every single person in your proximity?
+But how do you use it to permeate every single person in your proximity?

 Lisa mentions 3 ways on how to use your voice to inspire every life you’ve touched.